benkeen/generatedata/README.md

 - **UNDER DEVELOPMENT**.
 Focusing on updating the installation process, reset plugins.
 Allowing custom selection of plugins for each user.

+Remaining:
+- re-examined installation for refactored Plugin Manager code
+- check all user account types
+- translations of new/changed text
+- security check all Ajax requests
+- minification warning in modal when resetting plugins w/ bundling enabled
+- browser checks

 3.2.1 - May 25, 2015
 - Configuration history option added to store the last 200 (this is configurable) versions of a data set.
 In case of data loss, you can now revert to an older version very simply.